 This blog post is the second in a series about beginning the process of preparing to sell a house, and getting ready for showings.
 Now,

-Helping clients reach their
+Helping clients reach their real estate goals

 Amy is constantly looking to make the experience of buying or selling a home exceptional for the people involved.

 Choosing a real estate broker is about finding a realtor you connect with.